-NASDAQ OMX has contractual obligations to make future payments under debt obligations by contract maturity, minimum rental commitments under non-cancelable operating leases, net and other obligations.
-The following table shows these contractual obligations as of December 31, 2013:
+Nasdaq has contractual obligations to make future payments under debt obligations by contract maturity, minimum rental commitments under noncancelable operating leases, net and other obligations.
+The following table shows these contractual obligations as of December 31, 2014:

-Payments Due by Period Contractual Obligations Total I ess than 1 year 1-3 years 3-5 years M lore than 5 years (in r nillions) Debt obligations by contract maturity (1) \$ 3,239 \$ 152 \$ 986 \$ 530 \$ 1,571 Minimum rental commitments under non-cancelable operating leases, net (2) 450 78 149 84 139 Other obligations (3) 33 18 15 - - Total \$ 3,722 \$ 248 \$ 1,150 \$ 614 \$ 1,710
+Payments Due by Period

+Contractual Obligations Total Less that Less than 1 year 1-3 years 3-5 years More than 5 years

+(in n nillions)

+Debt obligations by contract maturity (1) \$ 2,983 \$ 104 \$ 210 \$ 674 \$ 1,995

+Minimum rental commitments under non-cancelable operating

+leases, net (2) 370 79 115 76 100

+Other obligations (3) 278 275 3 - -

+Total \$ 3,631 \$ 458 \$ 328 \$ 750 \$ 2,095

-- Our debt obligations include both principal and interest obligations.
-At December 31, 2013, an interest rate of 1.54% was used to compute the amount of the contractual obligations for interest on the 2016 Term Loan and an interest rate of 1.34% was used to compute the amount of the contractual obligations for interest on our revolving credit commitment.
-All other debt obligations were calculated on a 360-day basis at the contractual fixed rate multiplied by the aggregate principal amount at December 31, 2013.
-See Note 9, "Debt Obligations," to the consolidated financial statements for further discussion. - We lease some of our office space and equipment under non-cancelable operating leases with third parties and sublease office space to third parties.
-Some of our leases contain renewal options and escalation clauses based on increases in property taxes and building operating costs. - In connection with our acquisitions of FTEN, Glide Technologies and the index business of Mergent, Inc., including Indxis, we entered into escrow agreements to secure the payment of post-closing adjustments and to ensure other closing conditions.
-At December 31, 2013, these agreements provide for future payments of \$12 million and are included in other current liabilities in the Consolidated Balance Sheets.
-In addition, other obligations include future transition service agreement payments associated with the acquisition of the TR Corporate Solutions businesses and estimated amounts related to the purchase of the remaining 28% ownership interest in BWise.
+- (1) Our debt obligations include both principal and interest obligations.
+At December 31, 2014, an interest rate of 2.37% was used to compute the amount of the contractual obligations for interest on the 2014 Credit Facility.
+All other debt obligations were calculated on a 360-day basis at the contractual fixed rate multiplied by the aggregate principal amount at December 31, 2014.
+See Note 9, "Debt Obligations," to the consolidated financial statements for further discussion. - (2) We lease some of our office space and equipment under non-cancelable operating leases with third parties and sublease office space to third parties.
+Some of our leases contain renewal options and escalation clauses based on increases in property taxes and building operating costs. - (3) Other obligations consist of the following:

+In December 2014, we agreed to acquire DWA for \$225 million.
+In January 2015, we completed this acquisition;